What is Long Service Leave in Queensland? (2019 Update)

 Have you been with your employer for a long time and want to take some time off?
 Here's what you need to know about long service leave (LSL) in Queensland.

 If you’ve been working for your employer for a long time, you may be entitled to long service leave.
 However, the requirements vary from State to State.
-In this series of posts we look at the concept of long service leave within each respective State and Territory.
+In this series we look at the concept of long service leave within each respective State and Territory.
 Although employment law is generally regulated at a Federal level under the Fair Work Act 2009 (Cth), long service leave is covered under state-based legislation.
 In this article, we’ll discuss what long service leave is and how it works in the State of Queensland.

 What is long service leave?

-Long service leave is also paid leave.
-This means that for the time you take off, you’ll still receive your wage or salary.
+You will receive your usual salary for long service leave.
 However, you cannot simply remunerated for long service leave if you choose not to take it.
 This means that you can only receive your leave entitlements by going ‘on leave’.
-The exception to this is if you have outstanding long service leave entitlements when your employment is terminated.
+An exception is if you have outstanding long service leave entitlements and you’re terminated.
 In this case, your employer would have to pay you out for it.

 - When you’ve been with your employer for more than 15 years, you can access your long service leave as it accrues